TriplyDB/Documentation/docs/triplydb-js/index.md

 Ensures the existence of a dataset with the given `name` and with the specified `metadata` if given.

-Calling this method ensures that the necessary changes (if any) are made in the connected-to TriplyDB instance that result in an end state in which a dataset with the given `name` and `metadata` exists.
+Calling this method ensures that the necessary changes (if any) are made in the connected-to TriplyDB server that result in an end state in which a dataset with the given `name` and `metadata` exists.

 This method is useful in practice, because it removes the burden on the programmer to have to write custom code for checking for the existence of a dataset, and conditionally create a new dataset or make metadata changes to an existing dataset.

-The changes made as a result of calling this method depend on the current state of the connected-to TriplyDB instance:
+The changes made as a result of calling this method depend on the current state of the connected-to TriplyDB server:

 - If this account does not yet have a dataset with the given `name`, then the behavior is identical to calling [`Account.addDataset(name: string, metadata?: object)`](#accountadddatasetname-string-metadata-object) with the same arguments.
 - If this account already has a dataset with the given `name` and with the same `metadata`, then this method makes no changes.